spenceryue/towerProject/README.md

 AUTHOR: SPENCER YUE<br><br>

-The objective of this project is to organize 10,000 randomly weighed and<br>
-colored blocks into the tallest tower possible while observing 2 simple rules:<br>
+The objective of this project is to organize 10,000 randomly weighed and colored blocks into the tallest tower possible while observing 2 rules:<br>

-(1) A block must be lighter than another block it stacks on.<br>
+(1) A block must be lighter than another block it stacks on.
 (2) Block faces can only meet if they are the same color.<br>

-One solution to this problem has been recorded in the file<br>
-"Blocks/sample program output (2015/08/29).txt)".<br>
+One solution to this problem has been recorded in the file "Blocks/sample program output (2015/08/29).txt)".<br>

 There are four files in the source folder (Blocks/src) of this project:<br>